Dhole/CopperBoy/README.md

 ### Building

 First you need to install the `sdl2` and `sdl2_ttf` libraries with your operating system's package manager.

 Then you can build the rust binary:
 ```
-cargo build --release --bin sdl
+./ci/build-bin.sh sdl linux-gnu-x86_64
 ```

 ### Running

 You can run the emulator with cargo:
 ```
-cargo run --release --bin sdl -- ROM_PATH
+./target/x86_64-unknown-linux-gnu/release/sdl ROM_PATH
 ```

 ## Screenshots